andrecaiado/spring-boot-oauth2-keycloak/README.md

 ./mvnw spring-boot:run
 ```

+## About the `.env` file
+> The best practices recommend not to store sensitive information in the source code or other project files, e.g., the `.env` file.
+>
+> One usually follows the following steps to secure sensitive information contained in the `.env` file:
+>
+> - Add the `.env` file to the `.gitignore` file to prevent it from being committed to the repository.
+>
+> - Provide a `.env` template file with empty values and instructions on how to fill it.
+>
+> For the sake of simplicity of this example project and because some of the sensitive data is provided in the [sbok-dev-realm.json](local-dev%2Fsbok-dev-realm.json), the above steps were not followed.
+>
+> Of course, if you are going to use this project in a production environment, please follow the best practices and change the sensitive data accordingly.

 ## Accessing and managing Keycloak

 When running the application, Keycloak will be available at `http://localhost:8080/auth`.
 The default credentials are: